sharmaji0411/my_portfolio-/replit.md

 # Overview

 This is a personal portfolio website for Vansh Sharma, a Data Science enthusiast and undergraduate student.
 The application showcases his skills, projects, education, and certifications in data science, machine learning, GIS analysis, and blockchain development.
-The portfolio is built as a full-stack web application with a modern React frontend and Express.js backend, featuring contact form functionality and responsive design.
+The portfolio is built as a full-stack web application with a modern React frontend and dual backend options (Node.js/TypeScript and Python/Flask), featuring contact form functionality, interactive animations, and responsive design.

 # User Preferences